 Preparing for your appointment

-You'll probably first see your family doctor or pediatrician.
-However, in some cases your child may also be referred to a doctor who specializes in treating children with heart conditions (pediatric cardiologist), a doctor who specializes in treating children with bone and joint disorders (rheumatologist), or one who specializes in treating children with infectious diseases.
+You'll probably first see your family health care provider or pediatrician.
+Sometimes a child may also be referred to a doctor who specializes in treating children with heart conditions (pediatric cardiologist), a doctor who specializes in treating children with bone and joint disorders (rheumatologist), or one who specializes in treating children with infectious diseases.

 What you can do

-- Write down any signs and symptoms your child is experiencing, including any that may seem unrelated.
+- Your child's signs and symptoms, including any that seem unrelated, and when they began.
 Try to keep track of how high your child's fever has been and how long it has lasted.